 The Russell Scholars Program (RSP) is a residential, undergraduate learning community of highly motivated students and faculty dedicated to the achievement of educational goals through collaborative learning, out-of-class activities, and community service.
-The Russell Scholars Program is designed for average-to-excellent students who wish to pursue their studies in a small learning community, and who wish to receive regular coaching in the mastery of critical thinking.
-Russell Scholars will develop a commitment to learning and community service, an ability to transfer competence, an intercultural knowledge, a personal and ethical integrity, and an ability to work as part of a team.
-Approximately fifty first- and second-year students from all majors are admitted to the Russell Scholars each year and work with their individual RSP faculty mentors.
+The Russell Scholars Program is designed for students who wish to pursue their studies in a small, residential learning community, and who wish to receive close faculty mentoring.
+Russell Scholars will develop a commitment to learning and community service, experience with critical thinking, intercultural knowledge, personal and ethical integrity, and an ability to work as part of a team.
+Faculty mentors encourage students' curiosity and passion for the meaningful work of lifelong learning.
+Approximately fifty first-year students from all majors are admitted to the Russell Scholars Program each year.

 Extensive co-curricular and social activities enrich the learning community experience.
 All Russell Scholars are encouraged to have optional out-of-state or out-of-country learning experiences for which they receive full academic credit.
-First-year Russell Scholars are required to reside at Woodward Hall, a remodeled residence hall located on the Gorham campus.
-Here students can study; socialize; meet with mentors; and attend seminars, concerts, and readings.
-There are frequent opportunities for Russell Scholars, their faculty members, and guests to discuss ideas and issues in a relaxed social setting.
-Special events in the arts, sciences, and humanities are produced by Russell Scholars and are made available to the entire community.
+First-year Russell Scholars are required to reside at Hastings Hall, a remodeled residence hall located on the Gorham campus.
+Here students can study, socialize, meet with mentors, and attend seminars, concerts, and readings.
+There are frequent opportunities for Russell Scholars, faculty members, and guests to discuss ideas and issues in a relaxed social setting.
+Special events in the arts, sciences, and humanities are produced by Russell Scholars and made available to the entire community.

 |RSP 100 College Writing||3|